draios/onprem-install-docs/3.6.0-rc/README.md

 With Sysdig Platform 3.5.0, the installer has been simplified from previous versions.
 Upgrade differs from Install in that you run an `installer diff` to discover the differences between the old and new versions and then `installer deploy` for the new version.

 If you are installing the Sysdig Platform for the first time, ignore the *ForUpgradeOnly* step in the process.
-If you are upgrading, check the [Upgrade notes](upgrade_notes.md) before you begin.
+If you are upgrading, See [Upgrade notes](upgrade_notes.md) for release-specific upgrade information.

+> **Note**
+>
+> For Sysdig TAMs: If you are upgrading from much older versions and do not find that documentation in the GitHub folders yet, see our internal site <https://github-push-sysdigdocs.netlify.app/en/on-prem-deploy-nov_4_2020.html>.

 ## Prerequisites